This article was updated on July 27, 2018.

 Preparing for Employee Privacy Concerns

 Advocates of workforce analytics argue that employer monitoring of productivity, engagement and other factors is not a new concept.
 While legislation could evolve in the near future, HR's ability to collect and analyze employee data currently has few legal limitations.
-Despite this, Inside Council recommends a culture of transparency for organizations adopting predictive analytics, including clear policies that establish the organization's role as data owner.

 In addition, organizations should consider transparency around the types of monitoring and predictive analysis being performed and its "business purpose."
 Although the employee data used to perform analyses may not technically fall within the legal definitions of personally identifiable information (PII) or protected health information (PHI), organizations must work to treat the results of monitoring as sensitive.
 Appropriate information governance procedures can facilitate adequately restricted access within HR teams.